Why Do Adults Become Bullies? A Close Look At Adult Bullying Behavior

 Building coping mechanisms and conflict-resolution skills

 Therapy can also help bullies develop better coping mechanisms and conflict-resolution skills.
 Rather than resorting to intimidation or aggression when faced with stress or conflict, they can learn to respond in a more constructive, non-violent manner.
-This can benefit not only their relationships, but also their mental well-being.
+This can benefit not only their relationships but also their mental well-being.

-Online therapy can make some bullies and targets of bullying feel more comfortable discussing their thoughts, feelings, and experiences.
+While in-person therapy can be an effective way to address the causes and effects of bullying, online therapy can make some bullies and targets of bullying feel more comfortable discussing their thoughts, feelings, and experiences.
 This type of therapy might also be more convenient since it can be done from home through videoconference, phone call, or online chat.

 Takeaway